generaliinformatik/genvoy/README.md

 ![synology2](docs/images/synology2.png)

-The settings for the `Network` can be left at `bridge` by default because we need to do a port mapping and the system does not need its own IP from the host network.
+The settings for the `Network` can be left at `bridge` (1) by default because we need to do a port mapping and the system does not need its own IP from the host network.

 ![synology3](docs/images/synology3.png)

 Finally, we set up the port mapping under `Port Settings`.
 This is necessary because port 5000 inside the container collides with default DMS HTTP port 5000 typically.
-We therefore set up the port on which we are listening on the host (here exemplary `55000`) and redirect it to port 5000 inside the container.
+We therefore set up the port (1) on which we are listening on the host (here exemplary `55000`) and redirect it to port 5000 inside the container.

 ![synology4](docs/images/synology4.png)

     At this point, there are several possibilities, depending on the respective network configuration.
 In this case, we assume that the webhook sends via github on your public IP to port 55000.
 This port is shared in the router and forwarded to the IP from the Synology Product.
 Here, the packets on port 55500 are received and forwarded to the container.

 #### Adaptation of the (internal) port
+<a id="markdown-Adaptation%20of%20the%20(internal)%20port" name="Adaptation%20of%20the%20(internal)%20port"></a>

 The port to be used internally is currently set to `5000`.
 It may sometimes be necessary to adjust the port within the container or the user may have his own preferences.
 However, in most cases it should be sufficient to implement a change of the port propagated to the outside world via the command `docker run -p <port>:<Port> ...`.